eozd/bnmf-algs/README.md

 ```
 in the project root directory.
 Then, you can view the documentation in HTML
 format by opening ```doc/index.html``` using your browser.

+You can also view the documentation [online](https://eozd.github.io/bnmf-algs/).
+However, currently this documentation is not automatically updated; hence, it may
+be a little outdated.